This post may contain affiliate links. Please read our disclosure policy.

 close up steel cut oat bowl. with bananas and peanut butter drizzle.

-Recipe notes tips and substitute
+Recipe notes tips and substitutes

 • Use any milk of choice in place of almond milk